We all want this.

 So why did we even do this?

-To prove the point that it’s more efficient to “push” off your feed than it is to “pull” with them.
+To prove the point that it’s more efficient to “push” off your feet than it is to “pull” with them.

 This efficiency also results in a stronger and more stable body position, reducing the likelihood of a hamstring/glute injury, because you’re more properly loading the quads and calves in the way they’re designed.